 Students are expected to improve their own reading, thinking, and writing skills and to assist their fellow classmates to do the same.
-To create comfortable learning environment for all present, students are asked to respect their colleagues.
+To create a comfortable learning environment for all present, students are asked to respect their colleagues.
 Disrespectful comments on discussion boards will not be tolerated.
-Repeat offenders will be reported to MCC's Discipline Coordinator, and, in extreme cases, dropped from the course.
+Repeat offenders will be dropped from the course, and they will be reported to MCC's Discipline Coordinator.